The Performance of Compression-Based Denoisers: Preliminaries

 which is achieved by $\left(\Z^k, \Y^k\right) \disteq \left(\Z^k, \X^k\right)$, uniquely when the channel matrix of $\Pzgx$ is invertible. \end{theorem}

 \bigbreak We see that by taking the limit on both sides of \cref{eq:oldrdexpression}, we have

 Subtracting from \cref{eq:oldrdexpression} yields

 which is exactly the condition \cref{eq:threecond}.
-Applying \Cref{thm:three}, we arrive at the following corollary. \begin{cor} Under the assumptions of \Cref{thm:four}, if the channel matrix of $\Pzgx$ is invertible, and $\set{\Y^n}_n$ is a sequence of good codes at distortion level $H(N)$,
+Applying \Cref{thm:three}, we arrive at the following corollary. \begin{cor} Under the assumptions of \Cref{thm:four}, if the channel matrix of $\Pzgx$ is invertible, and $\set{\Y^n}_n$ is a sequence of good codes at distortion level $H(N)$, then we obtain

 \end{cor}

 \bigbreak We can then use good codes $\Y^n$ to estimate the original signal $\X^n$.
 In \cite{weissman_empirical_2005}, the following bound on denoising performance is derived. \begin{theorem}[Theorem 5 of \cite{weissman_empirical_2005}] Under the conditions of \Cref{thm:four}, if $\set{\Y^n}_n$ is a sequence of good codes for $\zs$ at distortion level $H(N)$, then for any loss function $\Lambda: \xc\times\yc \to [0, \Lambda_{\max}]$ the following holds